 What does the research say?

-The strains Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® are two of the most researched supplements in the whole OptiBac Probiotics range.
+The strains Lactobacillus rhamnosus GR-1® and Lactobacillus reuteri RC-14® (healthcare practitioners can follow the links to find out more) are two of the most researched strain for women's health.
 These strains have over 30 years of scientific evidence behind them as well as 26 published clinical trials, involving 2500 women.

 A clinical trial that took place in 2015 looked at the ‘Changes in vaginal microbiota following antimicrobial and probiotic therapy.’3 It looked at using antibiotics alongside probiotics to help women with bacterial vaginosis (BV) and other vaginal infections.
 The strains Lactobacillus reuteri RC-14® and L. rhamnosus GR-1® were used in the trial and found that after the women supplemented these strains, they found an increased abundance of indigenous friendly bacteria such as L. iners and L. crispatus.
 These naturally occurring friendly bacteria increased in numbers when Lactobacillus reuteri RC-14® and L. rhamnosus GR-1® were used.
 It concluded that the ability to restore homeostasis provides a rationale for conjoint use of probiotics with antibiotic treatment of BV.

 This proves that alternating probiotics taking a high quality probiotic of a specific strain or two, can increase your other types of friendly bacteria in the same area of the body.
 So there is no need to rotate different probiotics in order to get more diversity of your friendly bacteria.

 The value of clinical trials is vital to show the strength and the quality of the strains of good bacteria that are aimed to flourish in a particular area of the body.
 You should look for probiotic strains which are supported by credible research and gold standard clinical trials when buying a supplement.